What is the Convention on Biological Diversity?

-The United Nations Convention on Biological Diversity (CBD), convened in 1993, brings governments together to establish global strategies for the conservation and sustainable use of biological diversity and the fair and equitable sharing of its benefits.
+The United Nations Convention on Biological Diversity (CBD), convened in 1993, brings governments together to establish global strategies toward three objectives:

 Our work in the Convention on Biological Diversity

 In response to the threat of biodiversity collapse and the global effects of deforestation, Friends of the Earth International has been participating in the CBD since 2004.
 The biodiversity crisis is inextricably linked to the environmental, climatic and social crises, therefore, to save biodiversity and tackle these multiple crises, we need system change.
 Unfortunately, corporate capture of the CBD is undermining these vital processes.

 Working closely with the CBD Alliance and providing in-depth analysis, we are pushing for system change and for people-led solutions to biodiversity loss.
 Together with the CBD Alliance we have contributed to the negotiations leading to Montreal, with our vision of a successful Global Biodiversity Framework, and shared a common view on the specific elements which should or should not be part of the framework.

 Friends of the Earth International advocates for the rights of Indigenous Peoples and local communities, who are biodiversity’s true custodians.
 We believe the rights of communities are deeply intertwined with the protection of the ecosystems in which they live.
 When corporations invade these territories, environmental defenders step up to defend their communities and the ecosystems in those territories.
 We advocate for the inclusion of human rights defenders in the global biodiversity framework.